GluuFederation/docs-ce-prod/3.1.2/source/upgrade/index.md

     `# service solserver start`

 !!!Warning
-    If schema of your old instance was customized, in particular due to adding custom attributes, you'll need to resort to manual migration of your changes done to and `custom.schema` and (if any) to `gluu.schema`.
+    If schema of your old instance was customized, in particular due to addition of custom attributes and/or object classes, you'll need to resort to manual migration of your changes (if any) to the just acquired newest `gluu.schema` file.

 !!!
 Note
     Above procedure can be utilized to update other components of Gluu CE server 3.1.2, mentioned below.